 Although some people are intimidated and perhaps a bit squeamish to try to cook octopus, the resulting dish is delicious and not difficult to make yourself.
 With this recipe for Greek grilled octopus (in Greek: χταπόδι στη σχάρα, pronounced khtah-PO-thee stee SKHAH-rah), you can create an impressive dish without much effort.

 Octopus loses a lot of its volume during cooking, so expect that the finished dish will look like quite a bit less than the original quantity.
 You should try to purchase octopus that has been cleaned, but if you realize it hasn't been, under running water remove and discard the ink sac, stomach, and eyes from the large head cavity.
 Remove the beak, which is at the bottom of the head where it joins the tentacles, with a sharp knife.
 (You will want to wear rubber gloves while doing this.)

-This recipe uses a pressure cooker but you can also cook in a pot on the stove; just plan for a longer cooking time.
+This recipe uses a pressure cooker but you can also cook in a pot on the stove; just plan for longer cooking time.

 - 4 1/2 pounds octopus, fresh, or frozen and defrosted

 - 1/2 cup olive oil (to coat)

 - 1/2 cup extra virgin olive oil